seungjun-Park/Pytorch-Implmentation-of-Deformable-Convolution-Nd/README.md

 ## What's different from the original paper?
 Offset field:
-In general, the original paper implements offset field shape as (batch size, 2, kernel height * kernel widht * in_channels, out height, out width) in v1 and v2.
+In general, the original paper implements offset field shape as (batch size, 2(dim), kernel height * kernel widht, out height, out width) in v1 and v2.
-In v3,
+In v3 and v4, the offset field shape is (batch size, 2(dim), groups * kernel height * kernel widht, out height, out width).
+In this implementation, however, the offset field shape is (batch size, 2(dim), groups * (in_channels / groups) * kernel height * kernel widht, out height, out width).
+Becuase, i think the previous offset field is not enough to analyze what feature is important in each groups of feature maps of convolution.
+In constrast, previous methods apply offset field per groups to feature maps per groups, my method apply offset field per groups to all of each feature maps per groups.

 Modulation scalar:
+Support sigmoid in v2, softmax in v3, non-bounded value range in v4, tanh in my version.